Solarapollo05/Revision/Computational Science/Exam Topics.md

 ### Algorithms

-* Following and writing alogrithms (flowcharts) taht use sequence, selection, input, processing, and output to solve problems.
+* Following and writing alogrithms (flowcharts) that use sequence, selection, input, processing, and output to solve problems.
 * Following algorithms that use variables, constants, and arrays.
 * Using a trace table to determine the value of a variable at a given point in an algorithm.
 * Understanding how standard algorithms (linear search) work.